BakerNet/lam-sec/README.md

 ### Installing

 Download source, install with npm, and start mongoDB.

-Make sure to set mongoDB URI in config/config.json
+#Make sure to set mongoDB URI and session secret in config/config.json

 ```
 npm install